roblaing/erlang-webapp-howto/unit1/README.md

 <h1>Unit 1: Basic, static page server</h1>

-Assuming you have run `rebar3 new release unit1` and have the following subdirectories:
+If you haven't already, run `rebar3 new release unit1` to get the following subdirectories and skeleton files:

 ```
 unit1/